drhelius/Gearboy/README.md

 - Full support for most common Memory Bank Controllers (MBC1, MBC2, MBC3, MBC5) and ROM + RAM cartridges.
 - Accurate emulation of LCD controller.
 Full support for background, window and sprites, with correct timings and priorities.
 - Sound emulation using SDL Audio and [Gb_Snd_Emu library](http://www.slack.net/~ant/libs/audio.html#Gb_Snd_Emu).
-- Basic Game Boy Color support.
+- Game Boy Color support.
 - Integrated disassembler.
 It can dump the full disassembled memory to a text file or access it in real time.
 - Compressed rom support (ZIP deflate).
 - Uses Qt framework for GUI and OpenGL for rendering.